jsnieg/python-webscraper/README.md

 # python-webscraper

 Right now, it's empty.

-However, idea is to **legally** scrape job postings from LinkedIn or Google (depending which one is free and has easy API) and display it to a user via user interface.
+Shifting focus from creating a web scraper of job postings to something more **free**, **legal** and **easier** like data off Letterboxd/IMDB which does not infringe on user's private data and displays it onto a React front-end with Python back-end.
+As I have found a major roadblock and most internet devs struggled in creating a scraper of latter idea.
+I want to learn and not rip my hair out.

-Tech stacks are Playwright, Django/Flask and React + Vite for local dev.
+Tech stacks are ~~Playwright~~, Django/Flask and React + Vite for local dev.
 All subjects to change, I suppose.
 Idk, what I'm doing but I got an idea.

 ### Requirements

-- Playwright
+- ~~Playwright~~
 - Django
 - React + Vite